Bio Sci Statistics in Cork

 Students will be staying in single rooms within shared apartments in the university dorms.
-Kitchens are available in every apartment and laundry, and internet and other amenities are readily available.
-An exercise facility and cafeterias may be available to use for a fee.
+Kitchens are available in every apartment, and laundry, internet, and other amenities are readily available.

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange comparable lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.

-Students will live in shared living areas with a kitchen for preparing their own meals.
-Several group meals will be provided as part of program activities.
+Students will live in apartments with a shared kitchen for preparing their own meals.
+Four group meals will be provided as part of program activities, but all other meals are out of pocket.
 More information regarding meals will be available in your Program Specific Guide once available.